House of Khalifa

 The House of Khalifa (آل خليفة) is the ruling family of the Kingdom of Bahrain.
 They profess Sunni Islam and belong to the Anizah tribe.
-Some members of this tribe joined the Utub alliance which migrated from Najd in central Arabia to Kuwait, then ruled all of Qatar, more specifically Al Zubarah, which they built and ruled over before settling in Bahrain in the early 17th century.
+Some members of this tribe joined the Utub alliance which migrated from Najd in central Arabia to Kuwait, then ruled all of Qatar, more specifically Al Zubarah, which they built and ruled over before conquering Bahrain in 1783.
+The Khalifa family repressed the indigenous Baharna population in Bahrain.

+The family currently heads an authoritarian regime where political and civil freedoms are substantially curtailed.
 The current head of the family is King Hamad bin Isa Al Khalifa, who became the Emir of Bahrain in 1999 and proclaimed himself King of Bahrain in 2002, in fact becoming a constitutional monarch.

 As of 2025, roughly half of the serving cabinet ministers of Bahrain were members of the Al Khalifa royal family, while the country's Prime Minister, Salman bin Hamad Al Khalifa, is also from the Al Khalifa family and is the son of the current King.

 History

 Bahrain fell under the control of Ahmed bin Muhammad bin Khalifa in 1783, following the defeat of Nasr Al-Madhkur who ruled the archipelago as a dependency of Persia (see Bani Utbah invasion of Bahrain).
 Ahmed ruled Bahrain as hakim until 1796, but was based in Zubarah (in modern-day Qatar) and spent summers in Bahrain.
 Ahmed was the first hakim of Bahrain and the progenitor of the ruling Al Khalifa family of Bahrain.
 All of the Al Khalifa rulers of Bahrain are his descendants.

 Ahmed had four children.
 Following his death in 1796, two of his sons, Salman and Abdulla, moved to Bahrain, and co-ruled it as feudal estates and imposed taxes on the indigenous Baharnah population.
 Salman settled in Bahrain Island and Abdulla in Muharraq Island, each ruling independently.
 The Al Khalifa soon became split into two branches, Al-Abdulla and Al-Salman that engaged in open conflict between 1842 and 1846.
 (Note: Inter-Al Khalifa conflicts within Bahrain began in 1828 and lasted until 1869.)
 The Al-Salman branch was victorious and enjoyed complete rule of Bahrain.

+In 1861, the Al Khalifa family entered into an agreement with Britain whereby Bahrain would become a British protectorate.
+In exchange, the Al Khalifa family were recognized by the British as the ruling tribe of Bahrain.

 Until 1869, Bahrain was under threat of occupation by various external powers including the Wahhabis, Omanis, Ottomans, Egyptians and Persians, yet the Al Khalifa managed to keep it under their control.
 The Al-Abdulla branch continued to be a rival until 1895.
 Today, Abdulla ibn Ahmad Al Khalifa's descendants live in Qatar, while Salman ibn Ahmad Al Khalifa's descendants live in Bahrain.

 List of Al Khalifa rulers of Bahrain

-Since 1783, the Al Khalifa have been rulers of Bahrain:
+Since 1783, the Al Khalifa have been rulers of Bahrain.